Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 We ensure our NYC LSAT tutors have met demanding requirements, in addition to passing a background check.

 Tutors deliver personally tailored LSAT lessons in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your New York City LSAT tutors.

 LSAT Tutoring in New York City, NY

 Customized private in-home and online tutoring

 Experience LSAT tutoring by highly credentialed tutors in New York City, NY.
-Top tutors will help you learn LSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Top tutors will help you prepare for LSAT through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected LSAT Tutors in New York City, NY

 These highly-credentialed LSAT tutors in New York City, NY are uniquely qualified to help you.
 They have attended institutions including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other highly ranked institutions.